-NOVEMBER RESIDENT FOCUS GROUPS
+RESIDENT FOCUS GROUPS

-Thank you to the residents who participated in the last focus groups which talked about our management of the COVID-19 pandemic.
-For example, do you feel we have done enough to keep everyone safe during the pandemic?
+Thank you to the residents who participated in the last focus groups which talked about our External Health Services.
+For example, do you feel you have enough access to external health services on-site, such as Physio's or GP's?